 If you are a woman struggling with PCOS, I have good news- there is hope!
-While you cannot cure PCOS, most women can reduce symptoms by losing weight through mindful eating and moderate exercise.
-Lifestyle change is the key for women with PCOS whether they are overweight or not.
+While you cannot cure PCOS, most women can reduce symptoms by thinking, eating, and moving like a PCOS Diva.
+Lifestyle change, including diet, mindset, movement, and supplements, is the key for women with PCOS whether they are overweight or not.

 We need to be thoughtful about the foods we use to fuel our bodies, the exercise we choose, the toxins we consume and the emotional and mental care we take with ourselves.

 1) Educate Yourself.
 You must become educated about PCOS.
 Learn to understand the causes, symptoms and possible treatments.
 If you haven’t already, start by downloading PCOS Diva’s free PCOS 101 guide.
 It will help you understand the causes and latest treatments for PCOS as well as how to be properly diagnosed and assemble your health care team.
 With that knowledge under your belt, you are ready to start healing.

 2) Assemble a Top Notch Team: A coordinated group of practitioners can get you on track quickly.
 Start by finding an endocrinologist and Ob/Gyn that are both current on PCOS research and willing to communicate with you and with each other.
 Assembling a team you trust is critical.

 3) Load Up on Whole Foods & Supplement Your Diet: Begin by eliminating as much processed food as possible.
 Food is medicine!
 Whole foods such as nuts, lean meats and organic fruits and vegetables are the foundation for rebuilding your health.
 The sugars (natural and artificial) in processed foods throw your insulin out of balance and trigger nasty side effects.
 PCOS can be well controlled with diet and exercise, but supplements can make it easier.
 Check out the PCOS Diva store for a selection of the supplements that every woman with PCOS should consider.